sybernix/lang-exchange-lk/docs/thesis.md

 }

-This calls were set up from the frontend without going through the backend.
+These calls were set up from the frontend without going through the backend.
 A translate button was added to every message box which can be clicked to translate the message to the user’s native language.

-#### 3.1.4 Fourth Cycle
+#### 3.3.4 Fourth Cycle

 This cycle was performed to fine tune the platform and prepare it for deployment in Amazon Web Services and serve it at www.langexchange.lk.
 During this cycle, a user recommendation feature based on a custom algorithm was also implemented.